 - As is typical in previous years, cases of legionellosis in Ontario in 2025 began increasing in June.
-A total of 59 cases had an episode date in August, which was higher than the 37 cases with episode dates in July but lower than the 76 cases with episode dates in June (Figure 1). - Of all cases between June and August, 57.6% (99/172) occurred in MLHU. - Case counts for MLHU were lower in July but higher in June and August 2025 compared to the same months in 2024 (Figure 2). - As with previous years, the highest rates of legionellosis in Ontario in 2025 have occurred among males and older adults (Table 1). - Legionellosis rates vary by public health unit (PHU), with the highest rate to date in 2025 observed in MLHU with 17.4 cases per 100,000 population (Figure 3). - In 2025, the proportion of positive tests among all Legionella tests conducted by PHO (percent positivity) increased at the end of June, peaking at approximately 10% at the start of July.
+A total of 65 cases had an episode date in August, which was higher than the 39 cases with episode dates in July but lower than the 76 cases with episode dates in June.
+To date, there have been 34 cases with episode dates in September (Figure 1). - Of all cases between June and August, 56.1% (101/180) occurred in MLHU. - Case counts for MLHU were lower in July but higher in June and August 2025 compared to the same months in 2024.
+There are currently no cases with episode dates in September, compared to 3 cases the previous year.
+(Figure 2). - As with previous years, the highest rates of legionellosis in Ontario in 2025 have occurred among males and older adults (Table 1). - Legionellosis rates varied by public health unit (PHU), with the highest rate to date in 2025 observed in MLHU with 17.6 cases per 100,000 population (Figure 3). - In 2025, the proportion of positive tests among all Legionella tests conducted by PHO (percent positivity) increased at the end of June, peaking at approximately 10% at the start of July.
 After a decline in late July, percent positivity increased throughout August and was over 6% at its peak.
-(Figure 4). - Legionellosis case severity is presented in Table 2 and interpretation of the data should consider the possible impact of delays in reporting and that data for 2025 is only for a partial year.
-The proportion of legionellosis cases to-date in 2025: - with hospitalization reported is 72.3%, which is lower than the annual average for the period from 2020 to 2024 (75.6%). - resulting in a fatal outcome is 8.4%, which is higher than the annual average for the period from 2020 to 2024 (6.4%) (Table 2).
+Percent positivity has averaged 4% throughout September (Figure 4). - Legionellosis case severity is presented in Table 2 and interpretation of the data should consider the possible impact of delays in reporting and that data for 2025 is only for a partial year.
+The proportion of legionellosis cases to-date in 2025: - with hospitalization reported is 72.2%, which is lower than the annual average for the period from 2020 to 2024 (75.6%). - resulting in a fatal outcome is 7.5%, which is higher than the annual average for the period from 2020 to 2024 (6.4%) (Table 2).